 The full Form of CPU is Central Processing Unit

-CPU stand for Central processing Unit
+CPU stands for Central Processing Unit

 CPU long form

-Long form is Central Processing Unit (CPU)
+Long-form is Central Processing Unit (CPU)